mharoruiz/master_thesis/README.md

-## Estimating the effect of the Iberian exception mechanism on different inflation categories for Spain and Portugal.
+## Estimating the effect of the Iberian exception mechanism on different inflation categories for Spain and Portugal

-This repository contains the replication data and code for "Estimating the effect of the Iberian exception mechanism on different inflation categories for Spain and Portugal."
-It is advised that you take a look at the paper before you try to replicate the resutls (see *HaroRuiz2023.pdf*).
+This repository contains replication data and scripts for "Estimating the effect of the Iberian exception mechanism on different inflation categories for Spain and Portugal."
+It is advised that you take a look at the paper before you try to replicate the results (see *HaroRuiz2023.pdf*).

 The following items are included;